 Does the college provide assistance with housing?
 Yes, the Student Activities Office provides a referral service for off-campus apartments and rooms for rent.
 The Student Activities Office is located in the Student Center, Room S211 on South Campus.

 Does the college provide employment assistance to students?
 Yes, the college provides career counseling as well as a job referral service for students.
-The Career Center is located in the Student Center, Room 202 on South Campus.
+The Career Center is located in Fishburn Hall, Room 027 across from Admissions.

 EXPENSES

 Tuition